Triumphpforte

 Worth knowing

-An imperial wedding and an imperial death within a few days of each other in the summer of 1765 once again made Innsbruck the centre of Europe for a short time.
-The Triumphal Gate commemorates the events that took place in Innsbruck.
-On 5 August, Maria Theresa's son Leopold married the Spanish princess Maria Ludovica in Innsbruck.
-For the wedding party coming from south-west and eastern Europe, Innsbruck was a good meeting place to finalise the deal and make the union official, as the former royal seat already had experience with royal and princely weddings.
-However, the celebrations were marred by an accident.
-Shortly after the wedding, on 18 August, the groom's father, Emperor Franz I of Habsburg-Lorraine, died of a stroke.
+An imperial wedding and an imperial death within just a few days in the summer of 1765 briefly made Innsbruck the center of Europe.
+The Triumphal Arch (Triumphpforte) commemorates the events that took place in Innsbruck.
+On August 5, Maria Theresa’s son Leopold married the Spanish princess Maria Ludovica in Innsbruck.
+For the wedding party arriving from southwestern and eastern Europe, Innsbruck was an ideal meeting point to seal the union, as the former residence city already had experience hosting royal and princely weddings.
+But this time, everything that could go wrong did go wrong.
+Despite all efforts, the cultural program in the small city could not match the tastes of the noble society.
+Innsbruck, despite its glorious past as a residence city, had been little more than a provincial town for nearly 100 years.
+Unstable weather and the groom’s bout of gastroenteritis dampened the mood.
+News of the bride’s uncle’s death did not help either.
+The greatest misfortune came shortly after the wedding: on August 18, the groom’s father, Emperor Francis Stephen I of Habsburg-Lorraine, died of a stroke.

 Maria Theresia, Reformatorin und Landesmutter